Lovely Baines camp, is small, very comfortable, and has a stylish, modern décor.

 What can I do at Baines’ Camp?

 As always in the Okavango Delta, activities at Baines’ Camp depend on the water levels, however both game drives and water-based activities should be possible for most of the year.
 There are morning and afternoon game drives in open 4×4 vehicles (we were entranced by young hyenas tumbling around outside their den) and mokoro trips from just nearby the lodge.
 These were wonderfully peaceful, except for the young elephant who was fairly determined we were not going in the same direction as him.
 Lastly, there are walking safaris on the concession.
-Baines’ has two splendid additional activities- there’s a 3-seater helicopter for flips over the Okavango Delta– particularly wonderful for landscape photographers, and also the elephant interaction.
-There are three very special rescued elephants living on the concession nearby- with advance notice (and if the elephants are feeling up to it) you can join them on their morning wander through the bush learning about their personalities and their life.
-Please let us know if you would like to do either of these as they need to be arranged in advance.
+Baines’ has a splendid additional activity- there’s a 3-seater helicopter for flips over the Okavango Delta– particularly wonderful for landscape photographers.
+Please let us know if you would like to do this as it needs to be arranged in advance.

 Want to know more?
 We’ve stayed here so just